harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/aws-sam-deployments.md

 1. Select **Run**, and then select **Run Pipeline** to initiate the deployment.
 2. Observe the execution logs as Harness deploys the template and checks for a successful deployment.

-In the SAM Deploy step logs, you can see the CloudFormation events from stack operations and CloudFormation outputs from deployed stack.
+In the SAM Deploy step logs, you can see the CloudFormation events from stack operations and CloudFormation outputs from the deployment stack.

 If the deployment is successful, you will see: